MB-820 Practice Test Questions

 You need to create the API page according to the requirements.

 How should you complete the code segment?
-To answer, select the appropriate options in
+To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.